dfols/Ultimate-Guide/README.md

 Forms are essential for collecting data from the user.
 The `<form>` element is used to create a form, and within this, various input elements and buttons can be placed.

-Here are examples of different types of input elements:

 **Text Input**: For general text input.